Frequently Asked Questions

 If you have specific questions that have not been answered below, please submit them to firstname.lastname@example.org.

 There are two collection dates for the DELTA Award: 20 June with decision by 1 November of the same year and 1 December with decision by 31 March of the following year.
-Teams wishing to apply for the Award need to notify the National Forum of their intention to submit four months in advance of the collection date: for the 20 June collection date intention to submit must be lodged by 1 December; for the 1 December collection date intention to submit must be lodged by 1 June.
+Teams wishing to apply for the Award need to notify the National Forum of their intention to submit approximately six months in advance of the collection date: for the 20 June collection date intention to submit must be lodged by 1 December; for the 1 December collection date intention to submit must be lodged by 1 June.

 No, but all teams will need to have the sign off of their host institution.